8go/TrezorPass/README.md

   * if Trezor is lost, recovery from seed on a new Trezor and using the same password will also recover encrypted password database (in theory recovery can be done without Trezor, but such script is not yet written)
+  * a full command line interface (CLI) exists, covering all features.
+    Everything doable in the GUI can also be done through the CLI without a GUI.
+    The CLI allows adding, updating, deleting, listing records, importing and exporting CSV files, as well as copying a requested password onto the clipboard.

 # Runtime requirements